renec-chain/renec/docs/src/wallet-guide/paper-wallet.md

 use one.
 This is useful for using an offline-generated seed phrase to derive a valid public key.
-The `renec-keygen pubkey` command will walk you through how to use your seed phrase (and a passphrase if you chose to use one) as a signer with the solana command-line tools using the `prompt` URI scheme.
+The `renec-keygen pubkey` command will walk you through how to use your seed phrase (and a passphrase if you chose to use one) as a signer with the renec command-line tools using the `prompt` URI scheme.

 ```bash
 renec-keygen pubkey prompt://